One weekend, some of our team got together to come up with ideas to support your meditation practice, especially if you’re new to meditating.

 2. Have a dedicated space to meditate

-So, yes, break any of that physical resistance to joy and silliness, and start the meditation in a good state with some vigorous movement.
+So, yes, shake off any of that physical resistance (spiritual doesn’t mean quiet and serious all the time), and start the meditation in a good state with some vigorous movement.

 Your meditation is not something you want to interrupt for any reason, once you’ve decided to sit for a certain time.
 Your intention is everything, so being open to being interrupted sends a message to the depth that you’re not serious:

 “While avoiding distractions in the digital age seems to be harder and harder, there are specific things we can do.
 Of course, it’s normal if one’s mind wanders while meditating.
 What I mean is to get rid of unnecessary distractions.
 Put the phone on silent mode and ideally in another room if you don’t need it there (having said that, I use mine to time my sits using an app called Insight Timer).

 If you decide you’re meditating, tell your family or housemates how long you’ll be unavailable.
 Make a mental note that any messages or tasks can wait until after you sit, so you’re not tempted to worry about them.
 In other words, carve out the time and space for what it’s intended – meditating.”

 2) Don’ts: What’s good to avoid when you’re meditating?

 1. Don’t grab onto good feelings or push away bad experiences.